Love Me Like Your Secondary

 Before we go any further, I must make one request: do your best to suspend moral judgments.
 Perhaps you have been cheated on.
 Perhaps you have been the cheater.
 Perhaps you have been both, or neither.
 Perhaps your partner is cheating on you this very moment and you are none the wiser.
 This blog isn't about right or wrong, and you should know by now I see nothing in black and white.
 At the time of my relationship with Jack, I was single.
 Does it matter?

-I may be slutty, but I am also self-righteous about my sexuality.
+I may be sexual, but I am also self-righteous about my sexuality.
 I have never cheated on a partner, and perhaps by the end of this essay you will understand why.
 Regardless, I refuse to entertain an entire population of people who would fault a single woman for getting involved with a committed man, leaving the man practically free from blame.
 Boys will be boys!
 Please.
 Your morality is your morality, but if it is dosed out along patriarchal gender lines, we're going to have a problem.
 Spare me your unexamined double standards.

 So often, we give men permission to be flawed and expect women to be saints.
 We not only ask women to be responsible for their own decisions, but to carry the moral obligations of all the men in their lives as well.
 This is bullshit logic.
 More importantly, this is a double standard by which I refuse to abide.
 Feminism means equal opportunity.
 Allow me the equal opportunity of imperfection.